-It is a perfect tool for pretty much every electronic music genre, which offers excellent sound quality.
+It is a perfect tool for pretty much every electronic music genre, offering excellent sound quality.
 Despite numerous options, it’s pretty simple to use.

 3. Dub Turbo DrumTROOP (Free)

 DrumTROOP is a good option if you can’t invest in a more fully-featured plugin.
 Although free, it offers pretty good quality and plenty of features.

 First of all, it is pretty easy to use thanks to its highly-transparent control.
 Also, it features pretty nice 3D graphics with several skins in the offer.
 In terms of sounds, there are 16-20 of them per kit.
 Still, the best thing about the plugin is that it should work on most computers pretty smoothly.